brandur/org/drafts/heroku-values.md

 I wouldn't go so far to say that companies should definitively use the Heroku platform, but it is a good way to have one without a major investment in infrastructure.
-As the company scales, it might be worth putting your own in place like Remind has done with [Empire][empire] or Soundcloud has done with [Bazooka][bazooka] (PDF warning).
-GitHub's model of deploying experiments and small apps to Heroku and eventually promoting them to more dedicated infrastructure if necessary is also worthy of note.
+As a company scales, it might be worth putting a self-hosted one in place like Remind has done with [Empire][empire] or Soundcloud has done with [Bazooka][bazooka] (PDF warning).
+GitHub's model of deploying experiments and small apps to Heroku and eventually promoting them to more dedicated infrastructure (if necessary) is also worthy of note.

 ### Dogfooding